tensorflow/docs/site/en/performance/xla/operation_semantics.md

 When `N > 1`, reduce function application is slightly more complex, as it is applied simultaneously to all inputs.
-For example, consider the following reduction function, which can be used to compute the max and the argmax of a a 1-D tensor in parallel:
+For example, consider the following reduction function, which can be used to compute the max and the argmax of a a 1-D array in parallel:

 ```
 f: (Float, Int, Float, Int) -> Float, Int